 (b) The crucial nature of settlement activity conducted pursuant to any settlement formula.

-(3) The ERCOT Board may designate any existing Revision Request a Board Priority Revision Request.
-If the ERCOT Board directs ERCOT Staff to file a Revision Request, it may further direct that a Revision Request be designated a Board Priority Revision Request.
-All Board Priority Revision Requests will be considered on an Urgent timeline.

-(4) ERCOT shall prepare an Impact Analysis for Urgent and Board Priority Revision Requests as soon as practicable.
+(3) ERCOT shall prepare an Impact Analysis for Urgent Revision Requests as soon as practicable.

-(5) The PRS shall consider the Urgent or Board Priority Revision Request and Impact Analysis, if available, at its next regularly scheduled meeting, or at a special meeting called by the PRS leadership to consider the Urgent or Board Priority Revision Request.
+(4) The PRS shall consider the Urgent Revision Request and Impact Analysis, if available, at its next regularly scheduled meeting, or at a special meeting called by the PRS leadership to consider the Urgent Revision Request.

-(6) If recommended for approval by PRS, ERCOT shall post a PRS Report on the ERCOT website within three Business Days after PRS takes action.
+(5) If recommended for approval by PRS, ERCOT shall post a PRS Report on the ERCOT website within three Business Days after PRS takes action.
 The TAC chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation.

-(7) Any Urgent or Board Priority Revision Requests shall be subject to an Impact Analysis pursuant to Section 21.4.9, ERCOT Impact Analysis Based on Technical Advisory Committee Report, and ERCOT Board consideration pursuant to Section 21.4.10, ERCOT Board Vote.
+(6) Any Urgent Revision Requests shall be subject to an Impact Analysis pursuant to Section 21.4.9, ERCOT Impact Analysis Based on Technical Advisory Committee Report, and ERCOT Board consideration pursuant to Section 21.4.10, ERCOT Board Vote.

+21.5.2 Priority Revision Requests

+(1) A Revision Request shall be considered a Priority Revision Request if:

+(a) The PUCT directs and/or the ERCOT Board votes to direct ERCOT to file a Priority Revision Request, or designates an existing Revision Request as a Priority Revision Request (“PUCT and Board Designated”); or

+(b) After 180 days from the posting date of the Revision Request, the sponsor of a Revision Request designates their Revision Request a Priority Revision Request via comments delivered electronically to ERCOT in the designated format provided on the ERCOT website (“Sponsor-Designated”).

+(2) For PUCT and Board Designated Priority Revision Requests, the following shall apply:

+(a) The Revision Request shall be reviewed at the next regularly scheduled TAC meeting, unless otherwise directed by the PUCT and/or ERCOT Board.

+(b) Upon review, TAC may vote to file comments to the ERCOT Board recommending approval, rejection, or tabling of the Revision Request, however, the PUCT and Board Designated Priority Revision Request shall progress for consideration by the ERCOT Board under Section 21.4.10, ERCOT Board Vote.

+(3) For Sponsor-Designated Priority Revision Requests, the following shall apply:

+(a) The Revision Request shall be considered at the next regularly scheduled TAC meeting.

+(b) TAC shall consider the Revision Request pursuant to 21.4.8, Technical Advisory Committee Vote.